grucloud/grucloud/examples/google/storage/website-https/README.md

 ### AWS CLI

-Enure the AWS CLI is installed as it will be invoked in the [hook.js](./hook.js) to add and remove a dns record to map the domain name to the load balancer's IP address.
+Ensure the AWS CLI is installed as it will be invoked in the [hook.js](./hook.js) to add and remove a DNS record to map the domain name to the load balancer's IP address.

 ```sh
 aws --version